2023 Melbourne Storm season

-The 2023 Melbourne Storm season will be the 26th in the club's history, competing in the 2023 NRL season.
-The team is coached by Craig Bellamy, coaching the club for his 21st consecutive season.
-Melbourne Storm are also captained by Christian Welch who will be captain for the second consecutive season.
+The 2023 Melbourne Storm season was the 26th in the club's history, competing in the 2023 NRL season.
+The team was coached by Craig Bellamy, coaching the club for his 21st consecutive season.
+Melbourne Storm were captained by Christian Welch who was captain for the second consecutive season.

+Melbourne qualified for their 13th consecutive finals series, but were eliminated via a preliminary final loss against the Penrith Panthers.